DevExpress-Examples/wpf-propertygrid-add-an-item-to-a-collection-or-a-dictionary/Readme.md

 This example demonstrates how to implement a collection editing feature.
 With this feature, users can add items to a collection or a dictionary.

-This image below illustrates user actions:
+The image below illustrates user actions:

 ![Add an item to a collection](images/add-item.gif)